HealthTech

 Flyhomes helps buyers compete in hot markets by turning their offer into cash.
 The platform also connects users with agents, loans, and closing services.

+Doorstead is a property management platform that guarantees rental income, even if a home is vacant.
+It uses machine learning to set prices and manage listings.
 Doorstead is solving a common pain point for landlords: uncertainty.
 With guaranteed income and automation, it shows how mobile app development services can improve property ownership experiences.

+Zumper is a rental platform that uses AI to match renters with available listings.
+It offers virtual tours, real-time alerts, and credit screening features in-app.
 Zumper is one of the fastest-growing rental platforms in the US.
 For anyone planning to work with a real estate app development company, its UX and smart matching system offer plenty of inspiration.

 Ark7 lets users invest in rental properties starting at $20.
 Investors can browse available homes, buy fractional shares, and earn rental income—all through a simple mobile app.